LucasJunio/pokedex-next-redux-saas-docker/README.md

 # 3. How to create a new branch

+Ever that's necessary to create a new branch feature, create by [main]branch, implement your development, merge this feature/branch to develop, when all it's ok, give a merge of this feature/branch to main[branch].

 Let's go to follow the git flow patterns to create a new branch, to more info browse in link below to learn more how to implement in simple way.

 Workflow gitflow: https://www.atlassian.com/br/git/tutorials/comparing-workflows/gitflow-workflow